 HUMANITARIAN MIGRANTS, WORK and ECONOMIC SECURITY ONTHE URBAN FRINGE

 In partnership with La Trobe University, the Brotherhood has conducted research into local employment issues for refugees in the City of Hume.

 Refugees are increasingly being resettled on the outskirts of big cities.
 Places like the City of Hume, which is already very diverse, are welcoming many newly arrived refugees.
 This can be a ‘win–win’ for the local community and for refugees – if they can be matched to good jobs.

 How can we support refugees to find employment in these ‘urban fringe’ areas?
 What are the different roles for employers, local council, service providers and community groups?

-This qualitative research project is exploring work and economic security for refugees in the City of Hume, from the perspectives of the local community.
+This qualitative research project explores work and economic security for refugees in the City of Hume, from the perspectives of the local community.
 We interviewed representatives of:

 - settlement service providers